The FA Cup

 The “Crazy Gang” of Wimbledon defeated the mighty Liverpool side that had won the league that season.
 Lawrie Sanchez headed home and Dave Beasant saved a penalty — the first in an FA Cup final.

-Non-league Hereford’s Ronnie Radford scored one of the most famous goals in FA Cup history to beat First Division Newcastle.
-Roger Griffiths scored the winner in extra time.
+Non-league Hereford’s Ronnie Radford scored one of the most famous goals in FA Cup history to beat First Division Newcastle in extra time.

 Southern League (tier 8) Chasetown eliminated League One Port Vale — 108 league places apart.
-At the time, the greatest shock in terms of league placing difference (since beaten by Macclesfield 2025–26).
+The previous record for league-placing gap, beaten by Macclesfield 2025–26.

-National League North (tier 6) Chorley beat a Derby County side fielding Under-23 and Under-18 players after a COVID-19 outbreak forced the entire first-team squad to self-isolate.
-Manager Wayne Rooney couldn’t travel.
-Connor Hall and Mike Calveley scored; 14 Derby players made their senior debuts.
+National League North Chorley beat a Derby side fielding U23s and U18s after a COVID-19 outbreak forced the first team to self-isolate.
+14 Derby players made their senior debuts.

 ⭐ Iconic FA Cup Moments